cmcquillan/SmtpPilot/README.md

 # SmtpPilot

 SmtpPilot is a mock SMTP server which allows developers to code e-mail functions and applications without the fear of sending to real addresses.
 SmtpPilot can run standalone as a server or in-process (if you are developing a .NET application).
+The goal of SmtpPilot is to comply with a substantial portion of [RFC 2821](https://www.ietf.org/rfc/rfc2821.txt) (as much as makes sense for a mock server) for the purposes of processing e-mail.

 ## Setting Up a Server